Homeschooling Kids Together

 Homeschool lesson plans can be based on a theme of study rather than individual subjects.

-Plan your homeschool lessons for the year to include everything you need, every subject, every level around one theme or Historical period of time.
+Plan your Christian homeschool lessons for the year to include everything you need,.
+Plan your Bible study and every subject, every level around one theme or Historical period of time.

 Teach all levels and ages of kids together including field trips, vacations, food, lodging and entertainment!
 It may seem overwhelming at first, but it’s actually fun!